 Join a peer support group.
 A support group gives you the opportunity to share common experiences and methods of coping with others who are facing similar challenges.
 It is sometimes very comforting to know that you are not alone, and other people may be able to suggest different ways of coping.
 Mind Infoline or No More Panic can help you find a suitable local group.

 Try online support groups.
 This can be particularly useful if there are times when you can’t leave the house or if you find it hard to talk to people on the phone or face-to-face.
-Websites of national support organisations – such as Mind’s Elefriends community or Anxiety UK’s forum – can offer support, and are monitored to make sure they are safe.
+Online communities, like Mind’s Elefriends, can offer support and are monitored to make sure they are safe.
 (See How to stay safe online for more information about how to use these resources safely.)

 Find the best support network you can – whether that's friends, family or people you meet online.
 Having the right people backing you can make all the difference in the world!